Silvia Odio

-Silvia Odio del Torro (born 1937) is a Cuban-American who provided testimony to the Warren Commission investigating the assassination of John F. Kennedy that Lee Harvey Oswald was one of three strangers who visited her Dallas, Texas apartment in September 1963 to solicit money for the anti-Castro counterrevolutionary group JURE.
+Silvia Odio del Torro (born 1937) is a Cuban-American woman who provided testimony to the Warren Commission investigating the assassination of John F. Kennedy that Lee Harvey Oswald was one of three strangers who visited her Dallas, Texas apartment in September 1963 to solicit money for the anti-Castro group JURE.

 Background

 Odio was born in Havana, Cuba in 1937, and she remained in Cuba until 1960.
 She was one of ten children born to Amador and Sarah Odio.
 Her brother Cesar was a city manager for Miami, Florida for 11 years.